DominikWidomski/football-poll/README.md

   - https://github.com/grpc/grpc-web/issues/98
   - https://github.com/liady/webpack-node-externals
   - https://github.com/gatsbyjs/gatsby/issues/3686
+  - [ ] it was at this point that I learned about zeit serverless and started to consider it https://zeit.co/blog/serverless-docker
+    - because I believe there's an issue with netlify doing a bunch of custom shit when building functions, they move files around etc, and the firestore also stupidly looks at some assumed things. which is dumb, I think the whole thing should just work once you bundle it WTF!?!??!
+    - Quickly realised (I guess correctly) that zeit is just server, nothing specifically to do with serverless functions, so the routing to them is not handled of course.
+Back to figuring out the data persistance problem, sticking with Netlify for functions hosting
+  - [ ] Switched firestore for MongoDB eventually, using Atlas MongoDB cloud Database as a Service
+    - The config for how to connect to it wasn't exactly obvious or super simple.
+The errors were generic or not very useful and the documentation could have done better in telling me how exactly to connect to my replica set
+      - had to go through some online question threads and several pages of documentation to figure out bits and pieces
+      - really appreciating documentation of things like React, they've really put a lot of effort into it which helps with adoption of course
+      - this is super important, we shouldn't have to be spending hours on just "hello world" connection to a service like that.
+The whole point is to make it as productive as soon as possible, for lazy developers like myself :)
+    - Now that I have a MongoDB working locally, I have a feeling like Netlify functions deployment is broken altogether?
+Not sure what I could have broken to break it completely.
+Like WTF!!!
+      - Nope.
+False alarm.
+Seems I had wrong leftover config :sweat_smile:
 - Environment:
   - [ ] Would like to setup NODE_ENV correctly or maybe have some additional variable to specify not production branch or dev or whatever, `local` vs `hosted`
     - `master` can have proper production config